Albert0Ng/Fire-Emblem-Inheritence-Growths-Calculations/README.md

 (Child characters' individual growths + Mother's individual growths)/2=final growths.

-Currently, this program only calcaulates growths of all children characters except Kana.
+Currently, this program only calcaulates growths of all children characters except Kana and Shigure.